 Would you like to make a difference in the life of a young person?

-THRIVE Mentoring Program enables you as part of this local community the opportunity to volunteer as a student mentor.
+THRIVE Mentoring Program provides volunteers the opportunity to become a student mentor.

-The mentor and the student participate in a variety of different tasks depending on the needs of the student.
+The mentor and the student participate in a variety of activities on campus.

 Students ages range from 9 to 18.